“Dear Folks”: The Webster Letters from Arabia 1944-1959

 I’m delighted with Judy’s swimming progress . . .
 Susan doesn’t take part but, at least, she has lost all of her fear of the water and plays around in it up to her chin and in a tube goes all over the pool.
 I still don’t think I will ever be able to really swim, but do have a lot of fun trying every day.
 We play water volleyball a lot and that is good exercise.

 Don’t forget to write.
 Letters are really something out here.
-Last night Zoups and I walked down to the PO and they were sorting out the mails, so we perched on the curb along with the rest – just like a little country town waiting for the local train to pull through.
+Last night, Zoups and I walked down to the PO and they were sorting out the mail, so we perched on the curb along with the rest – just like a little country town waiting for the local train to pull through.
 Those men were sure happy, too, to get wajid mail.
 It is just that sort of thing that decides whether they will stay or no, too.
 Poor Charlie didn’t have a letter from his wife for 4 months – then got a cable saying the little girl was sick.
 He is quitting in October.
 I really feel sorry for the (guy) – and someone should shake her till her teeth fall out.

 We had another death – a man found dead from (a) heart attack in his bed one morning.
 The second in our little cemetery.